 This list makes it pretty clear that there are lots of things people can do if they aren’t having sex.
 Cyber sex and phone sex involve people talking sexy to each other online or over the phone.
 Of course, both people need to be into it, (feel comfortable with it), and have the right to stop at any time.

-Some people include oral sex on this list, and it’s important to keep in mind that there is still a risk of STI if people aren’t using condoms or sex dams.
+Some people include oral sex on this list, and while this has no chance of creating a pregnancy, it’s important to keep in mind that there is still a risk of STIs if people aren’t using condoms or sex dams.

 - What's the Deal With Masturbation?

 - Masturbation, aka touching yourself for sexy pleasure, can be a healthy part of someone’s sexuality.
 Some people choose to masturbate and some people choose not to.
 There is no chance of pregnancy or risk of STIs with masturbation.

 We can’t really give “how-to” instructions, because things that may feel good to one person might not feel as good to another.
 One thing that we can say is that by touching your body and experimenting with what feels good or not, you can find out what you find enjoyable if you decide to have sex.
 You can then talk about what feels good with your partner.
 And it can be fun too!

 - What is the safest sex?